TeeAaTeeUu/JSONway/docs/get.md

 ## `|>` - Pipe modifiers

 With pipe modifiers the results can be further processed, for example returning the size of the list instead of the list itself.
 These can be used either at the end of the path to modify the current value, or within array operators to work on the matched values as a list.
-Multiple pipe modifiers can be added in a chain separated by full stop `.`.
+Multiple pipe modifiers can be added in a chain, separated by period `.`.
 Also following pipe modifier indicators can be used: `||` and `=>`.

 Following pipe modifiers are supported:
 - `size` for the length of the list